didishas/Excuisite-corpse-Naomi/README.md

-# An Exquisite Corpse
+# Exquisite Corpse

-# Excuisite-corpse-Naomi
+Exquisite corpse, also known as **exquisite cadaver** *(from the original French term cadavre exquis)*, is a method by which a collection of words or images is collectively assembled.